Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 hummingbird feeder

 Many feeders may come with additional features meant to help your hummingbirds such as wasp, hornet, and ant guards.
-Feeders typically come with red parts as hummingbirds are more attracted to the hue.
+Feeders typically come with red parts as we’ve already explained that hummers love bright red colors.
+When picking the right hummingbird feeder, color is one thing to consider, but there are other factors that matter too.

 5. Encourage nesting in your yard